 We gave every student a notebook and a pen, then asked them to close their eyes, listen to Lynne’s voice as she asked a series of questions, and then write their responses.
 Writing can be as simple as making lists, accessing memories, finding the truth lurking beneath the surface.

 Lynne asked the students to write answers to these questions:

 What is your earliest memory of fun?
 What are you doing?
 Where are you?
 Who else is there?

 What is your earliest memory of sadness?

 What is your earliest memory of a person?
 Who is this person?
 What does their voice sound like?
 What are they saying to you?

-When they were done writing, they took the next 10 minutes to free-write about whichever one spoke to them most strongly.
-They were encouraged to add details, senses, depth to the scene.
+When they finished writing, students devoted 10 minutes to free-writing about whichever answer spoke to them most.
+Lynne encouraged them to add details, senses, depth, to build a scene.
 Show don’t tell!

-Writing lists allows you to name different topics to help you hone in on something you find interesting.
-In creative writing , there should be no rules.
-The goal is to let the ideas out so you can return to them with a fresh perspective.
+In creative writing , there are no rules.
+The goal is to let ideas emerge so you can return to them with a fresh perspective.
 See below one example from the Detroit Country Day writers workshop.